New flyer for March – April out now! See link below.

 Regular movie screenings:

-During Australian Eastern Standard time, movies are generally screened at the following times:
+During Daylight Saving Time, movies are generally screened at the following times:

 From Saturday 12 October onwards: